 Showering

-• Do not bathe with soap or shampoo.
+Do not bathe with soap or shampoo.
 Use the Chlorhexidine Prep again.
-See following page for instructions.
+See following page for instructions. • Do not wear any powder, deodorant or lotion.
+You may wear light makeup if you choose.

 What to Bring to the Hospital